cheMorgan/2109WDF-JPFP/Notes.md

 3:17 pm Wtf how can I go from staring at something for 3 hours to finally saying "You know what?
 It does this.
 I don't want it to do this.
 So instead I'll do this" and it actually freaking works gaosjiajdioajsdk

 - Aka moved setSingleRobot to the single robot component so that the allrobots ONLY takes care of all robots.
 Makes sense on paper, doesn't it?
+  What have I learned from this?
+Unless you're mapping, probably don't need to do nested renders.
+Probably